In the USA, they announced problems of the “shale” industry: for a number of companies they stopped publishing credit ratings

-News comes from the US that analytical and consulting companies have stopped publishing ratings and their forecasts for a number of shale oil companies.
-In particular, we are talking about the cessation of activities in this direction by HEA analysts (Heikkinen Energy Advisors) and investment bank Tudor Pickering Holt & Co.
+News comes from the United States that analytical and consulting companies have stopped publishing ratings and their forecasts for a number of companies involved in shale oil production.
+In particular, we are talking about the termination of activities in this direction by analysts of HEA (Heikkinen Energy Advisors) and investment bank Tudor Pickering Holt & Co.

 It is noted that they removed American shale companies from the rating lists, whose capitalization is below $ 300 million, and the share price does not exceed $ 1.

 Analysts believe that the attempts to track the ability to fulfill their credit obligations by relatively small shale companies in connection with the large-scale crisis that engulfed this industry have lost meaning.
 In fact, experts make it clear that these companies themselves are no longer able to service the accumulated debt and rely solely on state support.
 But at the same time, no one in the USA is ready to say which oil producing companies can count on direct state support.